-The Financial Litigation Unit (FLU) is staffed with an Assistant U.S. Attorney, a Paralegal Specialist and a Legal Assistant.
+The Financial Litigation Unit (FLU) is staffed with an Assistant U.S. Attorney and a Paralegal Specialist.
 Its mission is the collection of criminal and civil debts owing to the United States.

 Criminal debts include fines, penalties and restitution ordered as part of sentencing judgments in federal criminal cases.
 These debts frequently involve high-dollar restitution judgments ordered to be paid to the victims of a convicted defendant's criminal activity.
 These victims may be private citizens or governmental agencies.

 Civil debts owed to the United States include both pre-judgment and post-judgment liabilities.
 These debts arise from a variety of relationships between government agencies and departments, and the public.
 Frequently, civil debts arise from contractual relationships between federal agencies and non-federal entities and individuals, under which money is loaned by the federal agency and the borrower defaults in payment.
 Examples include student loans by the Department of Education, start-up loans to private entrepreneurs by the Small Business Administration, and farm and residential loans by the Department of Agriculture.
 Civil debts may also arise from overpayments by federal agencies under the various programs they administer, such as Medicare and Social Security, to individuals or entities not entitled to the funds.
 Other civil debts result from the imposition of civil penalties imposed by federal agencies, such as the Federal Aviation Administration and the Social Security Administration.